Loading…

 Faeka Ansari

-Faeka is Platform Engineer at Slice Financial Bank, an international speaker, and a contributor to several open-source Kubernetes-native projects.
-She has served on the Kubernetes Release team 5 consecutive releases and leads several community initiatives across CNCF, Google, GitHub...
+Faeka is Senior Software Engineer at fintech startup, an International technical speaker and helping maintain open-source K8s-native projects.
+She is a Kubernetes Release team member and was an Linux Fn. mentee under Istio.
+She leads several community initiatives across CNCF, Google...
 Read More →

 Jasmine 2 (Level 3)